ptompalski/MDSAfforestationMonitoring/README.md

 git restore .
 ```

-Additionally, make sure Quarto and the environment provided by `environment.yml` are installed prior to rendering the report.
+The raw data must be preprocessed for certain figures to be rendered.
+See the [`QuickStart Guide`](./quickstart_guide.md) for further details.
+Additionally, make sure Quarto and the environment provided by `environment-dev.yml` are installed prior to rendering the report.

 ## Running the Pipeline - Quick Start